How Much Does Decomposed Granite Cost in 2025?

 Crushed Granite Walkway

-Most busy walkways require about three inches of gravel to ensure a comfortable, safe step.
-The labor costs to install a 4-by-50-foot granite walkway typically range from $275 to $395.
+Most busy walkways require three inches of gravel to ensure a comfortable, safe step.
+The average cost of a walkway is $130, or $300 including labor.
 The time it takes for a pro to level and prepare the site also contributes to the cost, meaning the project may cost more depending on the landscape.

 Decomposed Granite Cost per Cubic Yard

-The cost of decomposed granite is between $40 and $100 per cubic yard for the most inexpensive types.
-Transportation is by far the greatest cost variable for decomposed granite due to the weight of this material.
-All suppliers charge a fee for moving the granite to the work site, but specific pricing models vary.
-Some suppliers charge a flat rate per mile for transportation, while others charge a flat fee per cubic yard within a given service range.
+You'll pay between $40 and $255 per cubic yard for decomposed granite, depending on the type.
+Transportation is often the greatest cost variable due to the material's weight.
+All suppliers charge a fee for moving the granite to your work site, but pricing models vary.
+Some suppliers charge a flat rate per mile for transportation, while others charge a flat fee per cubic yard within a set service range.

 Decomposed Granite Cost per Square Foot